GetStream/stream-chat-android/docusaurus/docs/Android/04-compose/03-channel-components/02-channel-list-header.md

 By passing in various pieces of data, you control which image is loaded for the `Avatar`, what title is shown, if you need to show the `NetworkLoadingView` or not and finally, what action to show at the end of the header.

-By overriding the `action` parameter, you replace the default action UI with your custom UI, and by adding a `clickable {}` modifier, you can add click actions on the custom component.
+By overriding the `trailingContent` parameter, you replace the default action UI with your custom UI, and by adding a `clickable {}` modifier, you can add click actions on the custom component.
 This allows you to customize both the UI and behavior!

 The snippet above will produce the following UI.